 Well, unfortunately that just hasn’t been the case.
 In fact, in four separate attempts over the past four years, Maggie’s Farm has been denied for a loan.
 To make matters worse, each time they applied, Tim and his team were strung along for weeks of meetings and paperwork before ultimately being denied - wasting his precious time and slowing his company’s growth.

-Unappreciated Asset - Rum distillation is naturally an asset-intensive process.
+Rum distillation is naturally an asset-intensive process.
 Maggie’s Farm has several large, beautiful stills, rum aging in barrels, and various other equipment in the facility.
 But banks have failed to capture the single largest asset - the business’s loyal customers.
 Don’t take my word for it, just check out their Yelp reviews or their Facebook following, people love this place and keep coming back for more!

 Businesses like Maggie’s Farm make our communities more vibrant, fun, and livable.
 It’s disheartening that banks are neglecting them.
 Honeycomb Credit works to bridge the gap that many small business owners find in seeking out funding for their growth projects through crowdfunded business loans.

 George Cook is the Co-Founder and CEO of Honeycomb.
 As a sixth-generation community banker, George is passionate about the positive impact that local lending can have on communities.
 When he’s not trying to fix the U.S. financial services system, George can be found exploring the wonderful neighborhoods and small businesses of Pittsburgh with his wife, Elizabeth.